ARTICLE

 Early diagnosis and treatment are key to survival.
 When a tumor is detected early, the five-year relative survival rate is 99 percent.
 Unfortunately, more than a third of tumors are not diagnosed until they have spread beyond the breast.
 Black women and American Indian/Alaska Native women are most likely to be diagnosed in later stages, contributing to disproportionate mortality in these groups.

 Lyda E. Rojas Carroll, M.D., chair of surgical specialties at Optum Medical Care, P.C.
 (Formerly CareMount) New York, recently shared with me the importance of early detection and understanding one’s risks.
 “I encourage all my patients who are eligible to get a mammogram and spread the word about the importance of screening," she said.
-"By knowing their risk, patients can take proactive steps, such as lifestyle changes or preventive measures, to reduce that risk. we can provide personalized screening and treatment options and offer patients the best possible care.”
+"By knowing their risk, patients can take proactive steps, such as lifestyle changes or preventive measures, to reduce that risk.
+We can provide personalized screening and treatment options and offer patients the best possible care.”

 We must do more to improve these outcomes.
 As we observe Breast Cancer Awareness Month, clinicians should be cognizant of ways technology is enhancing our ability to assess patients’ risk of developing breast cancer, and to drive appropriate diagnostic testing and treatment earlier.
 New advances in AI-powered tools can help us reduce breast cancer morbidity and mortality.